GamesCreed

 The horrifyingly grim, post-apocalyptic world of the Republic of Kazakhstan is a dazzling achievement; it’s a frozen, radioactive wasteland, but damn does it look good!
 Metro Exodus brought a generational jump in graphics.
 It was the first game to use real-time Ray tracing, scattering, and diffusing light in a way that came closer to photorealism than any title had in the past.

-It’s easy to rely solely on ray tracing to explain this game’s impressive appearance, but it’s more than that: the subtle blanket of realism ray tracing brings, in collaboration with an incredible environmental design, that makes the game stand out.
+It’s easy to rely solely on ray tracing to explain this game’s impressive appearance, but it’s more than that: the subtle blanket of realism that ray tracing brings, in collaboration with an incredible environmental design, makes the game stand out.

 Whether you’re skulking through one of the deeply unsettling tunnel systems or braving the barren planes of the Republic’s dilapidated surface, Metro Exodus manages to use incredible graphics to showcase a visionary degree of eeriness.